-Effective January 1, 2019, the commission consists of the following members: Christopher Allen, Lucas Brook, Angela Chong, Ralph "Scott" Hancock, Renette Hier, Hemendra Mathur, Thomas Murphy, Tim Myshak, Gloria Pinzon Marin, Kate Rogers, Ryan Ruggiero, Faez Soud
+Effective January 1, 2019, the commission consists of the following members: Lucas Brook, Angela Chong, Ralph "Scott" Hancock, Renette Hier, Hemendra Mathur, Thomas Murphy, Tim Myshak, Gloria Pinzon Marin, Kate Rogers, Ryan Ruggiero, Faez Soud

 The Town Center Advisory Commission was established under Tigard Municipal Code 2.64.060.
 Under its bylaws the duties of the TCAC are: